kinyarwanda-net/ikinyarwanda-frontend/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-**Describe the bug**
+**Expected Behavior**
-A clear and concise description of what the bug is.
+A clear and concise description of what you expected to happen.

-**Step to Reproduce**
-Steps to reproduce the behavior:

 **Current Behavior**
 A clear and concise description of what is happening.

-**Expected Behavior**
+**Steps to Reproduce**
+Steps to reproduce the behavior:

+**Detailed Description**
-A clear and concise description of what you expected to happen.
+A clear and concise description of what the bug is.

-**Additional context**
-Add any other context about the problem here.